notsaad/notsaad/README.md

-Computer Science Student at the University of Ottawa. <br>
+Computer Science Student at the University of Ottawa, previously interned at Tesla, Nokia, Diffraction Limited.
-Joining Applied Intuition as a Software Engineer July 2026, previously interned at Tesla, Nokia.

 Currently:
 - random projects